ycechungAI/goose/documentation/docs/guides/recipes/index.md

   Recipes are reusable workflows that package extensions, prompts, and settings together.
 Share proven workflows with your team and reproduce successful results consistently.
 </p>

-will replace with Recipe video once live -->
  <div className="video-container margin-bottom--lg">
   <iframe
     width="100%"